-And the rail line is 426km long running from Nelson Point (Port Hedland) and Finucane Island to Newman (or Mt Whaleback Mine).
-With junctions at Yandi Junction, where the mainline continues on towards the MAC™ or Mining Area C (a former GML lease) mine, past the spurs to both Yandi One and Yandi Two mines, with the other at Jimblebar Junction which includes a marshalling yard, with the line running for 17 km where the branch for Orebody 18 leaves the line to the Jimblebar Hub and siding to Wheelarra Hill.
+And the rail line at 426 km long running from Nelson Point (Port Hedland) and Finucane Island to Newman (or Mt Whaleback Mine).
+With junctions at Yandi Junction, where the mainline continues on towards the MAC™ or Mining Area C (a former GML lease) mine, past the spurs to both Yandi One and Yandi Two mines.
+Another junction is at Jimblebar Junction (401 km) which includes a marshalling yard, with the line running for 17 km where the branch for Orebody 18 leaves the line to the Jimblebar Hub and siding to Wheelarra Hill.
 The area was formerly McCamey's Monster, later renamed by BHP to Jimblebar.
-The other line from Jimblebar Junction runs and to the south west to Mt Whaleback (Newman) past Ore Body 25 line (406 km) and the Ore Body 24 spur (416.8 km).
+The other line from Jimblebar Junction runs and to the south west to Mt Whaleback (415.9 km) past Ore Body 25 line (406 km) and the Ore Body 24 spur (416.8 km).

-Train lengths are based on two 134 car rakes for 268 waggons, with the mid-train units controlled via radio link from the lead unit in a system known as 'Locotrol' or 'Distributed Power'.
+Train lengths are based on two 134 or 135 car rakes for up to 270 waggons, with the mid-train units controlled via radio link from the lead unit in a system known as 'Locotrol' or 'Distributed Power'.

 The Golynx bottom discharge cars (8400 series) that were used on the Goldsworthy system between Finucane Island and Yarrie/Nimingarra have been converted to rotary dump cars and now see service system wide, including 8400, which still carries the stencils 'GML ONLY'.